SSWConsulting/SSW.Rules.Content/rules/modernize-your-app/rule.md

 ---
 type: rule
-title: Do you know the best way to modernize your application?
+title: Do you know the different ways to modernize your application?
 uri: modernize-your-app
 authors:
   - title: Matt Wicks